MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/updates-deployment/updating.md

 ## Updating RC2 to 2.0.0

-Between the RC2 and 2.0.0 releases of the Microsoft Mixed Reality Toolkit, changes were made that may impact existing projects.
+Between the RC2 and 2.0.0 releases of Microsoft Mixed Reality Toolkit, changes were made that may impact existing projects.
 This document describes those changes and how to update projects to the 2.0.0 release.

 - [API changes](#api-changes-in-200)
 - [Assembly name changes](#assembly-name-changes-in-200)